OGRECave/ogre-next/Docs/src/manual/hlms.md

     the camera when the scene pass is about to start, and then pass it yourself to the shader.
-This is very powerful, because in D3D11/GL3+ you can just set the uniform buffer with the view matrix just once for the entire frame, and thus have multiple uniforms buffers sorted by update frequency.
-Very advanced user will be using messing with this part.
+This is very powerful, because in D3D11/GL3+ you can just set the uniform buffer with the view matrix just once for the entire frame, and thus have multiple uniform buffers sorted by update frequency.
+Very advanced user will be using this part.

-Based on your skillset and needs, you can pick up to which parts you want to mess with.
+Based on your skillset and needs, you can pick which parts you want to tinker with.
 Most users will just use the scripts to define materials, advanced users will change the template, and very advanced users who need something entirely different will change all three.